Adam Smith (footballer, born 1992): Early loan moves

 On 16 September 2011 he was loaned to Chesterfield, but was only a backup to Greg Fleming during his spell.

 In early January 2012 Smith joined Conference Premier club Lincoln City on loan, again as cover, until the end of the season.

 On 25 October 2012, Smith signed for another Conference side in Nuneaton Town, on an initial one-month loan.
 Smith made his senior debut on 27 October in a 1–1 draw with Barrow, and went on to appear in seven games for the club.

 On 11 January 2014 Smith was loaned to Football League One club Stevenage, in a one-month deal to provide cover following injuries to senior goalkeepers.

 Cambridge United (loan)

 On 25 April 2014, Smith moved to Conference Premier side Cambridge United on an emergency loan, following injuries to all of the club's senior goalkeepers.
 Smith made his debut the next day, in a 2–0 defeat to Gateshead on the final day of the League season.
-With Cambridge having already qualified for the 2013–14 Conference play-offs, Smith starred as Cambridge defeated Halifax Town 2–1 over two legs, Cambridge being 1–0 down after the first leg, to send the U's to Wembley and a chance at promotion to the Football League.
-On 18 May 2014, Smith played the full match as Cambridge defeated Gateshead 2–1 in the 2014 Conference play-off Final, to earn promotion to League Two.
+With Cambridge having already qualified for the 2013–14 Conference play-offs, Smith starred as Cambridge defeated FC Halifax Town 2–1 over two legs, Cambridge being 1–0 down after the first leg, to send the U's to Wembley and a chance at promotion to the Football League.
+On 18 May 2014, Smith played the full match as Cambridge defeated Gateshead 2–1 in the 2014 Conference play-off final, to earn promotion to League Two.